-Danny Heitman, a columnist for the Baton Rouge Advocate and a frequent essayist for national publications, is the author of A Summer of Birds: John James Audubon at Oakley House.
+Danny Heitman, a columnist for the Baton Rouge, Louisiana, daily The Advocate and a frequent essayist for national publications, is the author of A Summer of Birds: John James Audubon at Oakley House.

 Subscribe To Humanities Magazine Now!